mickymacirl/CI-P3-FruitHM/README.md

 ### Read Instructions

 * Game displays the message, "Do you want to read the instructions?
-Y, N or Q. Choosing Y, brings you to view the instructions and both N and Q quit the game.
+Y, N or Q.
+* Choosing Y brings you to view the instructions.
+* Choosing N brings you to the main game.
+* Choosing Q quits the game.

 ![Instructions](./assets/readme/instrm.jpg)

+### Game Instructions

+* Game displays the game instructions, including the number of guesses a player gets.
+* Game displays, "Do you want to play?
+Y, N, Q.
+* Choosing Y brings you to the main game.
+* Choosing N or Q quits the game.

 ## Features to Implement